aws-samples/aws-modernization-workshop-sample/hugo-docs-content/10_plan/2_plan.md

 1. Determine what problem/use case your solution solves.
     * Remember to wrap your story around this so customers find it useful.
 For example: I want potential customers to learn how easy it is to instrument our testing product into their build pipeline.
 1. Determine what concepts about your solution you want the customers to learn about.
 1. Think from a high level what components or systems will be needed.
 These are the building blocks that will save you time when you start to build the workshop.
 Don't re-invent the wheel.
 Link to content for account creation and other artifacts you will need.
-This also goes for applications such as Unicorn store, Java Pet Shops, Wild Rydes, etc...**@James I think we should remove this line**
 1. Think about what AWS services that you'll need for your workshop.
     * Are you a Kubernetes management/CD partner?
 You'll probably need an EKS cluster in your customer's account.
     * Is your CI/CD solution completely abstracted and requires permissions to automate the provisioning and management of the pipeline?
 You'll probably need AWS access keys.
+    * If necessary, create an architecture diagram that can help both you, and the workshop attendees on how the pieces all fit together.
 1. Determine the workflow or stages.
     * You are telling a story, which means:
         * An introduction section that details what problem you'll be solving and what the customers will accomplish with the workshop